Managing a dual-diet household is all about compromise. And respect!

 The other day someone told me about a friend who’s wife is going vegan (yay!), but her husband is an omnivore.
-That basically describes me and Dave, and since we’ve been doing this for quite some time, my friend thought I might have some ideas about how to manage two different diets in one household.
+That basically describes me and Dave.
+Since we’ve been doing this for quite some time, my friend thought I might have some ideas about how to manage two different diets in one household.

 Since I bet we’re not the only couples balancing two very different diets, I thought I’d talk a little bit about how Dave and I make this work.

-My husband is a complete omnivore.
+My husband is an omnivore.
 He does avoid dairy for health reasons, but he’s not strict about it if we’re out and there is nothing but real cream for his coffee.
 That makes things much easier when it comes to choosing milk alternatives.
-We usually keep almond or soymilk around and some sort of soy creamer.
-It wouldn’t really be that costly to keep some organic dairy cream on hand for coffee and a small jug of organic milk, if he did the dairy thing.
+We keep soy milk and some sort of soy creamer in the fridge for our coffee, and that’s really it in the milk department.
+If he did do dairy, we’d have to talk about what we were both comfortable keeping in the house.

-One of the keys I’ve discovered when cooking for him is that fake meat and fake cheese do NOT go over well.
+One of the keys I’ve discovered when cooking for him is that vegan meat and vegan cheese do NOT go over well.
 Instead, it’s probably better to focus on more veggie-based meals: beans and rice, pasta, stir fries, dumplings.
-Sometimes, I’ll whip up something from the Magical Loaf Studio.
-While that’s sort of a meat substitute, the results are never faux-meatlike.
-It tastes like grains and beans and veggies, just like lots of vegetarian cooks think a good veggie burger ought to.
+Sometimes I’ll whip up an easy lentil loaf.
+While that’s sort of a meat substitute, the results are never meatlike.
+They taste like grains and beans and veggies, just like lots of vegetarian cooks think a good veggie burger ought to.